Milwaukee Wisconsin, USA Travel Guide

 Spring weather shifts, requiring light to medium layers.
 Summers are warm to hot and can be humid.

-Autumn brings pleasant, crisp air, calling for medium layers.
-Winters are very cold with significant snowfall.
+Autumn brings pleasant, clean air, calling for medium layers.
+Winters are freezing with significant snowfall.

-Comfortable Walking shoes or sneakers are vital for city exploration.
+Comfortable Walking shoes or sneakers are vital for touring the city.

 Waterproof, insulated boots with good grip for snow and ice.

-Keeping your documents organized and secure supports your trip.
+Organizing and securing your documents supports your trip.

-North America uses 120V, 60 Hz, with Type A/B plugs.
+North America uses 120V, 60 Hz, with A/b TYPE plugs.
 International devices may need adapters.

 Your smartphone camera often performs well, or dedicated gear for photography enthusiasts.